YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NLMISMATCHCALC, Location of xxxx expected at yyyy, but found at zzzz

 Run Time Error: This indicates that the shared memory location of xxxx shows a layout problem.
-Typically, this is caused by attempting to use databases opened by a GT.M version, different from the currently running version.
+Typically, this is caused by attempting to use databases opened by a YottaDB version, different from the currently running version.

 Action: Rundown the database and ensure a stable and consistent database configuration before attempting to use it again.